The Bible as Literature

 Version College Edition--Oxford UP.
 Fourth Edition.
 (Buy

-used on Amazon) Note: This edition of the bible
+used on Amazo) Note: The NRSV of the bible

-is required, although you can buy an earlier edition.
+is required, although you can buy an earlier edition or use an online edition--but not on a tiny cell phone.
 Why??

 discussion in our textbook)

-based on the reading due that day, but each also includes an essay response based on the content of either the bible or the Harris text.
+based on the reading due that day.
+Many quizzes also include an essay response based on the content of either the bible or the rental text.
 They may cover the Bible

-Reading, the Harris background reading, films I showed the
+Reading, the rental background reading, films I showed the

 class before, and/ or the Oxford Bible's Introduction to